How We Can Help You

 - Crisis intervention.

-- Solution-focused counseling for such matters as: anxiety, depression, trauma, sexual assault, domestic violence, loneliness, relationship concerns, grief and loss, family stress, sexual orientation, homesickness, college-related transition, and personal growth and development.
+- Counseling for such matters as: anxiety, depression, trauma, sexual assault, domestic violence, loneliness, relationship concerns, grief and loss, family stress, sexual orientation, homesickness, college-related transition, and personal growth and development.

 - Teaching skills development for academic success, such as test anxiety, stress management, time management, coping skills, and self-esteem.